Deploying to DigitalOcean¶

 This guide will walk you through deploying a simple Hello, world Vapor application to a Droplet.
-To follow this guide, you will need to have a DigitalOcean account with billing configured.
+To follow this guide, you must have a DigitalOcean account with billing configured.

 Let's start by installing Swift on a Linux server.
 Use the create menu to create a new Droplet.